STAT231-S24/BillboardLyrics/README.md

     1  2929

 If odd_lyrics = true, that means there is irregular spelling.
-There are 2929 cases of irregular spelling.
+There are 815 songs with irregular spelling.

 ### **Sample Analyses**